 Hunt played collegiate basketball at Wichita State University, and finished his career in the top 10 all-time in both steals and assists.

-A 1995 graduate of The Ohio State University, Hunt coached at St. Lawrence University, Dublin Coffman and Perry high schools prior to joining Wilmington’s staff in 2004.
+A 1995 graduate of The Ohio State University, Hunt coached at St. Lawrence University as well as Dublin Coffman High School and Perry high School prior to joining Wilmington’s staff as an assistant coach in 2004.